harel-coffee/hyperimp-auto/README.md

 * [reflection.md](reflection.md)
 Some general tips, tricks, and other reflections related to performing experiments on Azure and OpenML using dockerized experiment scripts.

+##
+We thank Microsoft Azure for providing the computational resources for this study.